Constructive feedback: Why it is important and how to give it

 Conclusion

 Giving feedback to employees lets them know that you care about their work and performance.
-But, when we talk about making it more constructive, then it is completely a different thing as you need to ensure that it does not seem derogatory even if it is negative feedback.
+But, when we talk about making it more constructive, it is completely different as you need to ensure that it does not seem derogatory even if it is negative feedback.

-All those points explained above on how to provide constructive feedback as well as the examples of constructive criticism, I am sure that whenever you have to give feedback, it will be easier for you to make it constructive by remembering all those main points.
+All those points explained above on how to provide constructive feedback and examples of constructive criticism, I am sure that whenever you have to give feedback, it will be easier to make it constructive by remembering all those main points.

 FAQs: